surajrimal/Population-Structure-Inference-using-Machine-Learning/README.md

 •	spectral clustering
 •	Hierarchical method
 # Result and discussion
-Visualize result using DSTRUCT
+Visualize result using DISTRUCT
-•	Prepare clustering output into suitable DSTRUCT file
+•	Prepare clustering output into suitable DISTRUCT file
-•	Use Adobe Illustrator to convert DSTRUCT file into Image format
+•	Use Adobe Illustrator to convert DISTRUCT file into Image format
 Compare the result of using different parameter and conclude the best one